diffusiondata/diffusion-transform/README.md

 A `StreamBuilder` can also be used to create a fallback stream.
 A fallback stream receives notifications for any topics that do not match the topic selector of any other stream.

+A `StreamBuilder` returns a `StreamHandle` when it creates a stream or fallback stream.
+This must be used to close the stream when it is no longer needed.

 ## UpdaterBuilders

 To help with updating topics with new values an `UpdaterBuilder` can be used to construct a `TransformedUpdater` that